Cranfield-Uni-AVDC-Team-A/install-1/README.md

 You should see an output with swarm drone member heartbeats.

-If you want the config steps to be added to your .bashrc file so that it loads in every new terminal then use:
+If you want the non-restart config steps to be added to your .bashrc file so that it loads in every new terminal then use:
 In a New Terminal...

 ```sudo bash gdp/src/bin/bashappend.sh```